OsaMariam/OsaMariam/README.md

 I'm a security analyst in training based in Lagos, moving into cybersecurity from a background in banking and marketing.
 I'm working toward a SOC analyst role.

-Everything here is work I did myself: labs I worked through, investigations I ran, and write-ups of what I found.
+Everything here is work I did myself: labs I worked through, investigations I ran and write ups of what I found.
 Each project has a full case study in the README and the original report, screenshots and all, attached as a PDF.
 I document them the same way every time so you can see how I think, not just which tools I've touched.

 ## Projects